Danazol Coupons & Discount Card - Compare Prices Near You

 Danazol dosage forms

-This medication is not suitable for use during pregnancy due to potential harm to an unborn child.
-Women of childbearing age should initiate this medication during their menstrual cycle.
-If starting at another time, a negative pregnancy test is required prior to beginning treatment.
-It is crucial to avoid pregnancy while taking this medication.
-Discuss with your healthcare provider about employing reliable non-hormonal contraceptive methods, such as condoms or a diaphragm with spermicide, during treatment.
-Should you suspect pregnancy or confirm you are pregnant, contact your healthcare provider immediately.
+Pregnancy Warning: Danazol should not be used by women who are pregnant or planning to become pregnant, as it can cause harm to an unborn child.
+Women of childbearing age should begin taking this medication during their menstrual period or after confirming a negative pregnancy test.
+It is crucial to use reliable non-hormonal birth control methods, such as condoms or a diaphragm with spermicide, while on this medication.
+If you suspect you are pregnant, contact your doctor immediately.

 Danazol Side Effects